Compurgation: Supporting defendant's oath

 A defendant who elected to "make his law" was permitted to make a statement before the court, swear an oath that it was true, and present one or more individuals, often 12, who swore that they believed he had told the truth under oath.
 The predominant form of defense in the feudal courts, it persisted for a time in the common-law courts.
 The individuals "did not testify about the fact itself and, indeed, might have no personal knowledge concerning it.
 The value of a man’s oath might vary with his status; sometimes it was necessary for a defendant to meet a charge by assembling oaths of a prescribed monetary value.
 Because oath making often had religious implications for those who served as oath helpers and because there was also a possibility of legal sanctions (penalties), individuals might refuse to give oaths for persons with bad reputations.
 One reason for the long survival of the practice was that 'wagers in law' were often considered better evidence than account books in cases of debt."

 Welsh law allowed for a form of compurgation called assach, which required not 12 but 300 compurgators.
-A statute from 1413 (I Henry V., c.
-5), refers to the then late rebellion in Wales and complains that the Welshmen are still taking revenge for the deaths of their kinsmen against the king's faithful lieges.
+A statute from 1413 (1 Hen.
+5. c.
+6), refers to the then late rebellion in Wales and complains that the Welshmen are still taking revenge for the deaths of their kinsmen against the king's faithful lieges.
 Some of such lieges they keep in prison until they have paid ransom, or until they have purged themselves of the death of the said rebels.